delmic/jolt-control/README.md

 This repository contains the control software for Delmic's Jolt system.

 ## Getting Started
-Customers of Delmic will receive executables for Windows 7 and 10.
+Customers of Delmic will receive an executable (supported on Windows 7 and 10).
 If you want to run the software from source, follow the instructions below.

 ### Prerequisites